Duration & Fees

 Healthcare and Community Development Project

-- Make friends for life with other international volunteers at the project
+- Make friends for life with other international volunteers

 This project has two distinct areas of work: Healthcare/Medical Project and Community Development Projects